EchoXiaofangYang/Lab-to-Life/README.md

-## Lab-to-Life
-The long, purposeful translation
+## The long, purposeful translation